 Doing the same thing over and over again can keep you from growing and developing as an artist.
 Try new things.
 Experiment.
 Play.
 If you always work on small pages, try working on one that's large.
 If your work is always very detailed, try working more loosely.
+If you only ever use one medium, try another.
 Sometimes we get in a rut and it contributes to our slumped feelings.
 Working on other types of creative activities can be extremely energizing, too.
 Perhaps you like music or sewing or cooking or photography... creating in different ways can help you to move past a block.